The Future of Healthcare is Predictive

 Remote patient monitoring is gaining traction.

-Why?
-It’s way cheaper.
-It cuts out the administrative bloat of healthcare, which has been one of the biggest cost drivers for US healthcare in recent years.
+Physical healthcare sites–and the administrative bloat that comes with them–have been the biggest cost driver for US healthcare in recent years.

 The future of healthcare is predictive

 Cheaper, more ubiquitous remote monitoring means more frequent measurements and more data.
-Ultimately, those with the data will want to operationalize and productize that data in the form of analytics and AI (i.e. the data => analytics => AI
+Ultimately, those with the data will want to operationalize and productize that data in the form of analytics and AI (i.e. the data => analytics => AI value chain).

 You can already see this happening in the consumer wearable market with their sleep and recovery scores.
 Inevitably, they will want to implement predictive features that make reccomendations and are more forward looking.